Inca · Machu Picchu · Amazon

 Start the Mirador Fitz Roy hike by 7am to reach the viewpoint before mid-morning clouds settle around the summit.
 The mountain is fully clear on only a fraction of days even in summer — plan multiple mornings if possible.

-🇦🇷 Argentina · The Advancing Glacier
+🇦🇷 Argentina · The Stable Glacier

 Perito Moreno Glacier